 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 Oprah and dozens of other celebrities have campaigned against texting while driving.
-If an individual drives through a school zone, doesn’t pay attention to their speed, and then ends up hitting a child and causing their death due to a failure to stop in time, they could be charged with criminally negligent homicide of the victim, instead of just texting while driving in a school zone.
+If an individual drives through a school zone, doesn’t pay attention to their speed, and then ends up hitting a child and causing their death due to a failure to stop in time, they could be charged with the criminally negligent homicide of the victim, instead of just texting while driving in a school zone.

 Criminally negligent homicide can best be described as the “you should have known better” version of homicide.
-Instead of focusing on intentional conduct to kill the victim, criminally negligent homicide addresses situations where a defendant is aware of a situation, should know it’s dangerous, but ignores a risk that results in a death of another like texting while driving through a school zone full of children.
+Instead of focusing on intentional conduct to kill the victim, criminally negligent homicide addresses situations where a defendant is aware of a situation should know it’s dangerous, but ignores a risk that results in the death of another like texting while driving through a school zone full of children.
 Even though it is the lowest category of homicide offenses, criminally negligent homicide is still a felony charge with felony consequences.

 How is criminally negligent homicide proven?

-Criminally negligent homicide requires the lowest mental state of all of the homicide offenses: killing due to criminal negligence.
+A criminally negligent homicide requires the lowest mental state of all of the homicide offenses: killing due to criminal negligence.
 It is not the same case as proving voluntary homicide, criminal homicide, or premeditated murder.

 Criminal negligence is where a defendant should be aware of a substantial and unjustifiable risk, and ignores or fails to appreciate that risk.
 Unlike reckless conduct, the state is not required to prove that the perpetrator was aware of the risk, only that the circumstances were such that they ought to have been aware.
-Continuing with the texting example, considering all of the publicity by celebrities, changes in local ordinances, and more signs posted now designating “text free” zones, any defendant will have an uphill battle convincing a jury that they should not have been aware of the risks of texting while driving.
+Continuing with the texting example, considering all of the publicity by celebrities, changes in local ordinances, and more signs posted now designating “text-free” zones, any defendant will have an uphill battle convincing a jury that they should not have been aware of the risks of texting while driving.
 The “ought to” standard is based on what a reasonable person in a similar situation would have perceived.

-After production of evidence of the mental state, the next element of a criminally negligent homicide charge is proof of causation.
+After the production of evidence of the mental state, the next element of a criminally negligent homicide charge is proof of causation.
 This is where the state must show some link between the negligent actions of the defendant and the death of the other person.
 It’s not enough to say “texting while driving is bad,” but there must also be some evidence that the negligent act was the reason that a child died.
 Causation is a common basis for many defensive theories.

 Get Legal Help Today